natlas/natlas/CONTRIBUTING.md

 ## Submitting a Pull Request

-This project refrains from, or attempts to refrain from, making any commits to master unless as part of a version release cycle.
+This project refrains from, or attempts to refrain from, making any commits to main unless as part of a version release cycle.
 Therefore, any pull requests that are submitted should be targeted against the latest development branch.
 That is currently the `v0.6.x` branch, which supports natlas versions beginning with `0.6`.
-Any pull request submitted against master will almost certainly be asked to retarget to the development branch.
+Any pull request submitted against main will almost certainly be asked to retarget to the development branch.

 ## Project Setup